Sean Naylor

 Sean D. Naylor is a Canadian journalist.
-Naylor is the National Security Correspondent for Yahoo News.
+Naylor was the National Security Correspondent for Yahoo News.
 He previously covered intelligence and counterterrorism for Foreign Policy and spent over 20 years at Army Times, with stints as an embedded reporter with troops in Somalia, Haiti, the Balkans, Afghanistan and Iraq.
 Naylor has freelanced for The New York Times and Newsweek and is the author of two books, Not a Good Day to Die: The Untold Story of Operation Anaconda and Relentless Strike: The Secret History of Joint Special Operations Command.

 Early life

 Born in 1966 in Calgary, Alberta, Canada to British parents, a geologist and a journalist, Naylor earned a master's degree in international relations in 1990 from Boston University.
 From the age of 18 months until the eve of his ninth birthday, he lived in Surrey, England.
 He then moved to Dublin, Ireland, and became a music journalist at age 16.